 - Contact Details – This should include your name, mailing address, phone number/s, and email address.
 You can also choose to include your LinkedIn professional, although this is only optional.
 Your contact details should not be written in the header of the resume because oftentimes, software recruitment systems cannot discern or read the information found in headers or footer.

-- Opening Statement – When writing this section, you should write summary about yourself and what you can do for the organization.
-Think about writing a summary on how you are qualified for the position.
+- Opening Statement – When writing this section, you should write a summary about yourself and what you can do for the organization.
+Think about writing a summary of how you are qualified for the position.
 Limit your opening statement to six sentences.

 - Personal Attributes – Writing about your personal attributes works well if you do not have enough work experience on your resume.
 Having the right attributes can help demonstrate that you are a potential candidate for the job.
 Limit your attributes between 3 to 5.